Ensuring adequate and timely credit to Micro & Small Enterprises (MSEs) by banks – Identifying a success strategy.

 Setting up of ‘small local banks ’ is one of the ideas proposed by the RBI which can play an important role in the supply of credit to small enterprises and agriculture and banking services in unbanked and under-banked regions in the country.

-There are specialized branches (Example: Microsate branches of Indian Bank finance only through SHGs) for financing MSEs particularly of those disadvantaged groups.
+There are specialized branches (Example: Microsite branches of Indian Bank finance only through SHGs) for financing MSEs, particularly of those disadvantaged groups.
 These branches should be strengthened in terms of capacity building, awareness creation etc., to provide bank finance to MSEs.

 iv.
 Address divergence in guidelines on CGS